maxenglander/www/_posts/2015-04-16-deployments-and-rollbacks-with-aws-and-python.md

 On a related note, we *care* more about resources that are produced during an aborted deploy than we do about a dirty filesystem produced by a failed local build, because EC2 instances, generally speaking, cost more money!
+Because of this, the time window for performing cleanup in the cloud may be shorter than a local build process.

 ### Avoiding resource proliferation

-A simple way to avoid resource proliferation is to forbid a deploy process to proceed when there is a previous, aborted deploy that was not fully cleaned up.
+A simple way to avoid resource proliferation is to forbid a deploy process from proceeding when there is a previous, aborted deploy that was not fully cleaned up.
 This is very different from the way local build processes work, where `./configure; make install` can be run with impunity at no cost.